actuallyakash/StreetviewHub/readme.md

 - [Tech Stack](#tech-stack)
 - [License](#license)

+## How randomizer works?
+The randomizer is the vital part of Eyeshot and a lot of time has been invested in making it... random.
+You must be thinking that "<i>It's just a loop picking values randomly from an array full of locations, through rand() function</i>", yes, you're partially right.

+It's an [array filled with awesome coordinates](https://github.com/actuallyakash/Eyeshot/blob/master/public/js/index.js#L253) from which a random coordinate is picked up and sent through a [function](https://github.com/actuallyakash/Eyeshot/blob/master/public/js/index.js#L224) that generates more random coordinates within a specific radius from the given coordinate.

+Finally, the newly generated coordinate from the algorithm is sent to the Street View API to check if a panorama exists on the given coordinates, if true, it shows a 360° view.
+If false, it repeats the whole process until the panorama is found.

+So, from one coordinate the algorithm can generate 1000s of random coordinates within that radius.
+That's how I was able to add a bit of randomness to it.
+So, it is truly <b>random</b>.

 ## Contributing

 Wanna contribute?
 Having some kick-ass suggestions or help improve eyeshot.
-Just fork away and do what you wanna do.
+Just fork away and do what you wanna do or submit a issue if you found a bug.
 Detailed installation steps are on the way!

 ### Tech Stack